FloorBroekgaarden/growl-syntheticstellarpopconvolve/docs/source/convolution_documentation.rst

        Default value:
           {}
+   * - filter_future_events
+     - Description:
+          Flag to control filtering out future events during convolution-by-sampling.
+See also `assign_event_lookback_time`.
+Not recommended when using binned data.

+       Default value:
+          True
    * - ignore_metallicity
      - Description:
           Flag to ignore any metallicity dependence in the input data and the starformation rate.